kimatron/divelog/README.md

 6. Go back to "Deploy" tab (I and decided to use automatic deploys), however manual mode is also available to deploy chosen branch.

-7. The link to my deployed app was shown on screen: https://pp3-home-library.herokuapp.com/
+7. The link to my deployed app was shown on screen: https://dive-log-9f66ea37cc55.herokuapp.com//

 ## Future Enhancements

 There are several future enhancements that can be made to improve the functionality and user experience of the Scuba Dive Log program:

+- When I get time I will finish off adding and co-ordinating color to all text, make a more aesthetically pleasing background and make it functioning on mobile phones.

 - Implement user authentication to allow multiple users to log in and manage their own dive logs.
 This would provide a more secure and personalized experience for users.